pete1450/YoutubeAdGame/README.md

 # 3D Scrolling Shooter
 ![alt text](image.png)

 Minimalist representation of that scam youtube ad game.
-Copilot writwe the whole thing, including the rest of this readme.
+Copilot wrote the whole thing, including the rest of this readme.
 I changed one line of code.

 ## How to Play